dirkjot/python-course/README.md

 Brown Bag python course

-code for flowers is here.
+Code for flowers is here.
 Screenshots in the directory with that name.